tmpfs/prism/README.md

 You can pass a configuration object as the second argument to `Prism.configure()` to modify the plugins.

 * `disabled` boolean that when `true` disables all default plugins.
+* `additionalPlugins` array of plugin definitions to append to the default plugins.
 * `disabledPlugins` array of string plugin names to disable.
-* `plugins` array of plugin definitions to use, overrides the built in plugins.
+* `plugins` array of plugin definitions to use, overrides the default plugins.

+### Custom Plugins

+Use the `additionalPlugins` option to add functionality to all your styled components.

+See [plugins](#plugins) for information on defining custom plugins.

 ### Inline Styles Only